erfanzar/OST-OpenSourceTransformers/README.md

 # TODO

-- Create a Tutorial on How to train or finetune your own LLM up to 8Billion parameters for free!
+- Create a Tutorial on How to train or finetune your own LLM up to 16 billion parameters for free!

 ## Train or Finetune